CliMA/Oceananigans.jl/docs/src/grids.md

 Oceananigans simulates the dynamics of ocean-flavored fluids by solving differential equations that conserve momentum, mass, and energy on a mesh of finite volumes or "cells".
 The first decision we make when setting up a simulation is: on what _grid_ are we going to run our simulation?
+The "grid" captures the

+1. The geometry of the physical domain;
-The "grid" encodes fundamental information: the shape of the domain we're simulating in, the way that domain is divided into a mesh of finite volumes, the machine architecture (CPU, GPU, lots of GPUs), and the precision of the numbers we would like to use to represent ocean-flavored fluid variables (double precision or single precision).
+2. The way that domain is divided into a mesh of finite volumes;
+3. The machine architecture (CPU, GPU, lots of GPUs); and
+4. The precision of floating point numbers (double precision or single precision).

-One of the simplest grids we can make divides a three-dimensional rectangular domain -- or "a box" --- into evenly-spaced cells.
+To create a simple grid on the CPU that divides a three-dimensional rectangular domain -- "a box" --- into evenly-spaced cells, we write
-To create such a grid on the CPU (the machine that we typically run julia on, basically), we write

 ```jldoctest grids
 architecture = CPU()